npgall/concurrent-locks/README.md

 # Concurrent-Locks #

-This project provides additional Lock implementations for Java.
+This project provides additional Lock implementations for Java, extending the base functionality and performance provided by the JDK.

-The following locks and utilities are provided.

 # ReentrantReadWriteUpdateLock #
 The [ReentrantReadWriteUpdateLock](http://htmlpreview.github.io/?http://raw.githubusercontent.com/npgall/concurrent-locks/master/documentation/javadoc/apidocs/com/googlecode/concurentlocks/ReentrantReadWriteUpdateLock.html) provided in this project, is like the [ReentrantReadWriteLock](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/locks/ReentrantReadWriteLock.html) counterpart in the JDK, but in addition to providing a _read_ lock and a _write_ lock, it provides a third option: an _update_ lock.